 Performance requirements for apparent energy meters

-Apparent energy recorded by the meter shall be allocated into a register identified as VAHdel where that apparent energy was measured concurrently with watt hours delivered.
-In addition, the var energy used to calculate VAHdel shall also be coincident with watt hours delivered.
+Apparent energy recorded by the meter shall be allocated into a register identified as VAHdel where that apparent energy was measured concurrently with watt-hours delivered.
+In addition, the var energy used to calculate VAHdel shall also be coincident with watt-hours delivered.

-Apparent energy recorded by the meter shall be allocated into a register identified as VAHrec where that apparent energy was applied concurrently with watt hours received.
-In addition, the var energy used to calculate VAHrec shall also be coincident with watt hours received.
+Apparent energy recorded by the meter shall be allocated into a register identified as VAHrec where that apparent energy was applied concurrently with watt-hours received.
+In addition, the var energy used to calculate VAHrec shall also be coincident with watt-hours received.

-No apparent energy concurrent with watt hours delivered shall be recorded in a VAHrec register and no apparent energy concurrent with watt hour received shall be recorded in a VAHdel register.
+No apparent energy concurrent with watt-hours delivered shall be recorded in a VAHrec register and no apparent energy concurrent with watt-hour received shall be recorded in a VAHdel register.

 Note: Refer to 5.2.4 for more information on the apparent energy quantities.